 A-27.
-Hagerman Valley Historical Society Museum (100 South State Street, Hagerman), located in historic Hagerman Bank, exhibits fossils and trail-related artifacts.
-Donations accepted.
-Open year-round, Wed.-Sun., 1 p.m.- 4 p.m.
+Hagerman Valley Historical Society Museum (100 South State Street, Hagerman), located in historic Hagerman Bank, contains exhibits with fossils and trail-related artifacts.
+Open to the public.

 Directions: From the Hagerman Fossil Beds Visitor Center, go 1 block south on State Street.
 The museum on the southwest corner of State and Main Streets.